 Hybrid Training Is The Key To Jumping Higher

-If you want to improve your vertical jump for years to come choosing a hybrid system like The Jump Manual is the way to go.
+If you want to improve your vertical jump for years to come then choosing a hybrid system like The Jump Manual is the best way to go.

 Many people have great success undertaking a program like Vert Shock in season and then moving onto a weight based routine like The Jump Manual, BoingVert or The Flight System in the off season to really gain some impressive vertical gains.

 If you are familiar with force-velocity curve which essentially states that a the force required in an exercise (such as the squat) goes up, the velocity or speed of the movement will go down.

 This is where there art and science of vertical jump based exercise prescription by experienced jump experts can be very helpful.

 Rather than waste time guessing the correct load and velocity of strength training exercise in the gym these guys have done the research and created the protocol for you.

 If you want to create your own strength program to improve your jump height then please remember that jump height is also effected greatly by velocity at take-off.